inBeat/inbeat-website/content/top-influencers/tiktok/food/canada/toronto/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Toronto In 2022
+title: Top 10 Food TikTok Influencers In Toronto In 2023
 description: >-
-  Find top food TikTok influencers in Toronto in 2022.
-Most popular hashtags: #fyp #toronto #food #foryou.
+  Find top food TikTok influencers in Toronto in 2023.
+Most popular hashtags: #toronto #fyp #food #foryoupage.
 platform: TikTok
-hits: 70
+hits: 68
-text_top: Analyze the top-rated TikTok influencers on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: Our database has 70 TikTok influencers like this in Toronto, Canada for you to collaborate.
+text_bottom: Our platform aggregates 68 TikTok influencers like this in Toronto, Canada for you to connect with.
 profiles:
   - username: "_sarahmeii"
     fullname: >-